 Looking for that favorite first dance?
 Take a look at the Top Wedding Songs of 2018.

 Engraved wine glasses with your names and wedding date are a classy way for your guests to remember your nuptials.
 What’s great is that you can cut costs by using them not only as a gift but as the wine glasses for the reception dinner.

-Koozies are a great low-key gift that’ll keep your drinks cold long after the reception ends.
+Koozies are a tremendous low-key gift that’ll keep your drinks cold long after the reception ends.
 Pick a koozie that matches your color scheme, and customize it with typography and art that honors your wedding day.

 A picture is said to be worth a thousand words.
 However, sometimes we can become so engrossed in our digital devices, perfecting photo angles and lighting, that we forget to enjoy the moment.
 Photograph those carefree candid shots with disposable cameras instead.
 Place a couple on each table; that way those of all ages have the opportunity to capture the festivities.